dschnare/vanilla/README.md

     //#import "file[.js]"

 Imports a JavaScript file where the file path is relative to the file performing the import.
-When a script is imported it can be written in two ways a) as a typcial global browser script or
-b) a module.
-A module script assigns properties to `exports`.
-If the imported script is a module then it will be wrapped in a scope that has `exports` bound to an object.
-That object will then be bound to a global variable with the same name as the basename of the imported file.

 For example: